-The Computer Science Department in the Whiting School of Engineering (WSE) of Johns Hopkins University offers full-time day school programs at the Homewood campus in Baltimore.
-The M.S.E. in Computer Science offers an official concentration in Human Language and Technology; its only concentration jointly administered with CLSP.
-(We also offer a Master of Science in Engineering and a Master of Science in Security Informatics.)
+The Computer Science Department in the Whiting School of Engineering (WSE) of Johns Hopkins University offers full-time programs at the Homewood campus in Baltimore.
+The MSE in Computer Science offers an official concentration in Human Language Technology, its only concentration jointly administered with the Center for Language and Speech Processing.
+(We also offer a Master of Science in Security Informatics.)

 The application process is handled through WSE’s Graduate Admissions Office online graduate student application.
-There you will find instructions for applying to graduate degree programs for both international and domestic students.
-Please peruse the MSE Admissions FAQs for answers to common questions.
+You will find instructions for applying to graduate degree programs for both international and domestic students here.
+Additionally, please review the MSE Admissions FAQ page for answers to commonly asked questions.

-A note about the GRE requirement listed below.
-The Department of Computer Science reviews applications on a holistic basis.
-Although the GRE is required by the Whiting School of Engineering, the scores are not reviewed by the admissions committee and thus not a factor in the final decision.
+A note about the GRE requirement listed below: The Department of Computer Science reviews applications on a holistic basis; although the GRE is required by the Whiting School of Engineering, scores are not reviewed by the admissions committee and thus are not a factor in final decisions.

 If you have further questions, feel free to email firstname.lastname@example.org.

-All required application materials are due by the deadlines for consideration:
+All required application materials are due at 11:59 PM EST by the deadlines for consideration:

 The MSE CS application requires: